 - State in comparative perspective: Characteristics and changing nature of the State in capitalist and socialist economies, and, advanced industrial and developing societies.

-- Globalisation: Responses from developed and developing societies.
+- Globalization: Responses from developed and developing societies.

 - Approaches to the Study of International Relations: Idealist, Realist, Marxist, Functionalist and Systems theory.

-- Key concepts in International Relations: National interest, Security and power; Balance of power and deterrence; Transnational actors and collective security; World capitalist economy and globalisation.
+- Key concepts in International Relations: National interest, Security and power; Balance of power and deterrence; Transnational actors and collective security; World capitalist economy, and globalization.

 - Changing International Political Order: